-No matter how potent your customer acquisition model looks, it’s mere speculation until converted into hard numbers and integrated into your financial forecast.
+However, no matter how potent your customer acquisition model looks, it’s mere speculation until converted into hard numbers and integrated into your financial model.

-Forecasting your customer acquisition engine in your model accomplishes three major things:
+Forecasting your client acquisition strategy in your model accomplishes three major things:

-- It illuminates the strengths, weaknesses, and potential improvements of your customer acquisition strategy.
+It illuminates the strengths, weaknesses, and potential improvements of your acquisition marketing strategy.

-Unfortunately, many customer acquisition forecasts we receive are half-baked and lack depth, providing founders and investors with a skewed and unreliable growth prognosis.
-Today, we’ll show you how to reflect your customer acquisition model in a financial forecast, along with some insider presentation tips&tricks for impressing investors.
+Unfortunately, many financial forecasts we receive are half-baked and lack depth, providing founders and investors with a skewed and unreliable growth prognosis.
+Today, we’ll show you how to reflect your customer acquisition model in a financial forecast, along with some insider presentation tips & tricks to impress investors.

-Regardless of your customer acquisition strategy, your projections will be based on three mutually dependent facets: acquisition channels, expected growth rate, and budget.
+Regardless of your industry, your projections will be based on three mutually dependent facets: acquisition channels, expected growth rate, and budget.
+Remember, the more you tailor these elements to your specific business, the more realistic and effective your customer acquisition model will be.

 Acquisition channels / Traffic source